Jill Biden touts Seattle’s cancer research during Fred Hutch visit

 Clear skies and a sunny afternoon greeted first lady Jill Biden on Friday as she visited Seattle’s Fred Hutchinson Cancer Center, the latest stop in her national tour of prominent cancer research facilities.

-The center filled with scientists, patients and local officials, including King County Executive Dow Constantine, as the first lady heard more about the city’s efforts to battle cancer and spoke about the White House’s Cancer Moonshot efforts, a renewed, national commitment to find a cure for the deadly disease.
+The center filled with scientists, patients and local officials, including King County Executive Dow Constantine, as the first lady heard more about the city’s efforts to battle cancer and spoke about the White House’s Cancer Moonshot efforts, a renewed, national commitment to finding a cure for the deadly disease.

 The spotlight on the South Lake Union center is “further recognition of the Hutch’s place in the fabric of cancer research,” said Cyrus Ghajar, a professor who has worked at Fred Hutch for over a decade and specializes in metastasis, or the spread of cancer cells.
 He gave Biden a brief tour of his metastatic microenvironments lab Friday.